-I have been in the psychology field for over twenty years and in private practice since 2002.
+I have been in the psychology field for over twenty-five years and in private practice since 2002.
 I have extensive experience providing individual, couples, family, and group therapy to people with a wide range of issues.
 My experience includes working in a variety of settings including private practice, university counseling centers, hospitals, and community mental health.

 I went into this field because of my belief in people’s strengths.
 I believe that what is not working for people can be changed by what is working for people, and that everyone obtains the ability to overcome difficulties to create the lives that they want.
 I approach the people I work with the greatest respect because I consider it an honor to do the work that I do and be part of people’s journeys to reach greater happiness and fulfillment.